tomalec/declarative-shadow-dom/README.md

 ## How it works:

-When it's `connected` or `appendToParentsShadowRoot` is called it "stamps" - appends it's content to the parents Shadow Root (creates one if needed), then removes itself from the parentNode.
+When it's `connected` or `appendToParentsShadowRoot` is called it "stamps" - appends it create shadow root in its parent node and appends its content there, then removes itself from the parent node.

-## How we would like it to work
+## How I would like it to work

-To "stamp" only when created within a parent already (parsing, `.innerHTML = "<template is="declarative-shadow-dom">...`).
-Then do nothing or even throw an error if it's being added imperatively somewhere.
+- Ha!
+Work natively, without any JavaScript,
+- to stamp only when created declaratively (parsing, `.innerHTML`),
+- do nothing when created imperatively,

-Unfortunately, autonomous built-ins & CE polyfill does not allow us to get the reference to `.parentNode` in `constructor`.
+- to stamp when element is created, not when connected - Unfortunately, CE does not allow us to get the reference to `.parentNode` in `constructor`.

+## Speced behavior

+See the [Declarative-Shadow-DOM spec proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Shadow-DOM.md) and the [test suite of this element](https://tomalec.github.io/declarative-shadow-dom/test/)

 ## Options